octobercms/docs/database-traits.md

 <a name="soft-delete-with-sluggable-trait"></a>
 ### Soft Delete with Sluggable trait

-By default Sluggable trait will ignore soft deleted models when the slug is generated.
+By default, Sluggable trait will ignore soft deleted models when the slug is generated.
-In order to make the model restoration much painless [checkout the Sluggable section](#sluggable-with-softdelete-trait).
+In order to make the model restoration less painful [checkout the Sluggable section](#sluggable-with-softdelete-trait).

 <a name="nullable"></a>
 ## Nullable